aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/xmlmapping/isMapped/_index.md

 ## XmlMapping.isMapped property

-Returns ``True`` if the parent structured document tag is successfully mapped to XML data.
+Returns ``true`` if the parent structured document tag is successfully mapped to XML data.